Chalupa

 by Jan 16, 2013

-Chalupa.
-A family favorite from Sunset Magazine and the era of avocado-green kitchen appliances and shag carpeting.
-But unlike shag, this is a beloved classic, something you’ll enjoy making now and for years to come.
-Put a pork roast in a pot with beans you don’t even have to remember to soak and in a few hours you have the perfect nacho-topping, burrito-stuffing, rice plate accompanying spicy melange of pork and beans that is just perfect for post-ski loafing.
+Sunset Magazine’s Chalupa has been one of our family favorites since the time of avocado-green kitchen appliances and shag carpeting.
+Start with a pork roast and beans (you don’t even have to remember to soak them first) and in a few hours you’ll have the perfect nacho-topping, burrito-stuffing, rice plate accompanying pork and beans.
+Make in advance and reheat for a super easy meal.

 Servings 12 people